 In our online database, you may view a list of Exchange Programs.

 Through partner affiliation agreements, you may enroll directly in classes at a university abroad.
 That institution’s international programs office may be available for support services.
 You do not pay UConn tuition for these programs, but instead pay host university tuition or program fees and, if applicable, room and board fees directly to that institution

 In our online database, you may view a list of Affiliated Programs.

 Other institutions and education abroad organizations offer opportunities in countries all over the world for as little as two weeks or as long as an academic year.
 Generally, these Third Party Programs assist with logistical arrangements (like local excursions or visas) as well as with the classes and academic components of the experience.

 Third Party Programs, by definition, are non-UConn programs.
-As a result, UConn recommends that you consider programs that the university runs directly, has approved, or with which UConn is affiliated (UConn, Exchange, or Affiliated).
-In addition, UConn cannot guarantee that academic credits that you earn on these programs may transfer back to your UConn transcript.
-UConn’s ability to support you on such programs is limited, particularly in comparison to our approved programs.
+As a result, UConn recommends that you consider programs that the university runs directly, has approved, or with which UConn is affiliated or working on an affiliation.

-Please note that you will pay most of this program’s fees directly to the host program provider.
+Please note that you will pay most of a Third Party Program’s fees directly to the host program provider.
 Confirm additional expenses, including the program fee, on the host program’s homepage.
 In addition to those fees, UConn will assess you a $25 application fee (payable via PayPal upon application submission) as well as the following fees (directly to your StudentAdmin fee bill), based on the term when you go abroad: